Mark Barnett (motorcyclist)

 Mark Barnett (born September 16, 1960) is an American former professional motocross racer.
-He competed in the AMA Motocross Championships from 1973 to 1981.
-He was one of the top American motocross racers in the early 1980s and distinctive in being from the Midwest with the limited riding season, winning three consecutive AMA 125cc national championships between 1980 and 1982.
-He was a rider for team America in the 1983 Motocross des Nations Championship.
+He competed in the AMA Motocross Championships from 1977 to 1989, most prominently as a member of the Suzuki factory racing team where he won three consecutive AMA 125cc national championships between 1980 and 1982.
+In 2000, Barnett was inducted into the AMA Motorcycle Hall of Fame.

+Motocross racing career

-Born in Bridgeview, Illinois, Barnett began racing as an amateur in North Judson, Indiana.
-In 1977 he started racing professionally when he turned sixteen, racing for the Fox Racing team.
-By 1978 he was hired by the Suzuki factory racing team after starting the season as a privateer.
+Born in Bridgeview, Illinois, Barnett began racing as an amateur in Illinois and Indiana.
+In 1976 he was crowned the AMA 125cc Amateur National Champion and, began his professional racing career in 1977 as a member of the Fox Factory racing team.
+He scored three top-10 finishes and placed sixth in the final standings of the 125cc national championship.

+In 1978, Barnett became one of the few riders from the Midwest to earn factory sponsorship when he signed a factory contract with Suzuki.
 Along with his three national championships, he also won the 1981 AMA Supercross championship.
+Barnett was a member of the victorious American 1983 Motocross des Nations team that included David Bailey, Broc Glover and Jeff Ward.

 After retiring from competition, he began to design supercross and motocross tracks for pro riders like Ricky Carmichael and Ivan Tedesco.
 In 2000, Barnett was inducted into the AMA Motorcycle Hall of Fame.